kingwill101/configr/docs/modules/lineinfile-module.md

 # LineInFile Module

-Ensures a specific line is present or absent in a file — Ansible-style `lineinfile`.
+Ensures a specific line is present or absent in a file.

 ## Overview

-The LineInFile Module manages individual lines in text files, similar to Ansible's `lineinfile` module.
+The LineInFile Module manages individual lines in text files.
 It is ideal for managing configuration files where a single line needs to be added, modified, or removed.

 ## Features